prashnts/miriam-explore/README.md

 miRiam provides access to interaction networks of mRNA translation regulation through intronic miRNAs under various tissue-specific cellular contexts.
 This repo contains source code for the network.

+# ARCHIVED!

+This repo is now archived.
+To keep this running, and reduce cost, I ended up exporting the django website into static pages.
+This is hosted on Netlify.
+Consecutively, the "view table" and data export features were removed from the app.
+I have instead uploaded those datasets (python pickle files) in this repo.

 ## Quickstart
 Server is written using `django`, and in `python 3.6`.
 Client-side code is compiled using `brunch`.